Common Nutrient Deficiencies In The Vegan Diet & How To Fix Them

 If you haven't already found yourself emptying your cupboards, then we can talk about phytates.
 Grains also contain these nutrient leeches.
 Phytates are anti-nutrients that bind to minerals in your body and make them unusable.
 The little nutrients that grains do offer are diminished by phytates, which make them unavailable for your body.
 Therefore, it doesn't really matter how many nutrient-dense vegetables you are having if you end up counteracting their benefits.

 It's important to remember that grains today are not what they were in the past.
 With crossbreeding and genetic modification, grains are chemically different today than they were even a few decades ago.
 A common argument for eating grains is to get in an adequate amount of fiber.
-However, vegetables offer ample amounts of fiber (not to mention a whole slew of other nutrients) without the number of offenses to your gut, brain, immune system, and hormones.
+However, vegetables offer ample amounts of fiber—not to mention a whole slew of other nutrients.

 Another primary food in typical plant-based diet is legumes.
 This category encompasses all types of beans, lentils, and peanuts.
 Because of their protein content, they have become a typical stand-in for meat in many vegetarian and vegan lifestyles.
 The problem here is that lectins and phytates are also found in legumes in high amounts, similar to grains.